2 Arrested in Quadruple Homicide in Troy, NY

-(TROY, N.Y.) — Police say two people have been arrested in the quadruple homicide that took the lives of two women and two children in their upstate New York apartment.
+(TROY, N.Y.) — Two men have been arrested on murder charges in the deaths of two women and two children in their upstate New York apartment.

-Officials made the announcement early Saturday morning.
-The suspects’ names, photos and charges have not been released.
-Police say that information will be made available later Saturday morning.

-Both defendants are scheduled for arraignment in Troy City Court around 8:30 a.m.
-Saturday.
+Justin Mann and James White pleaded not guilty to murder charges Saturday in Troy.
+Both are from Schenectady.

 A property manager found 36-year-old Shanta Myers; her children, 11-year-old Jeremiah Myers and 5-year-old Shanise Myers; and 22-year-old Brandi Mells in a basement apartment along the Hudson River, just north of Albany on Tuesday.
 Police say the two women were in a relationship.